Sequences, Hausdorff Spaces and Nets

 There are a few more properties of Hausdorff spaces which I'd like to prove before moving on, just because they're interesting.
 The first is the fact that singleton sets in Hausdorff spaces are closed.
 Its proof is quite straightforward.

-Theorem.
-Let $X$ be a nonempty Hausdorff space.
-Then for every point $x\in X$, the set $\{x\}$ is closed.
+be a nonempty Hausdorff space.
+Then for every point , the set is closed.
+Proof.
+Since

 The next property is a little bit more interesting